 How to relieve pain with the self-healing method?

-The self-healing method is essentially anti-inflammatory and therefore works on the causes of pain, not on its symptoms.
+The self-healing method is essentially anti-inflammatory and works on the causes of pain, not its symptoms.
 The disadvantage of this method is that it is slower and requires patience and perseverance.
 Each of the techniques described in detail in the Natural therapies chapter is effective in reducing pain.
 NATURAL THERAPIES.

 - Eat only natural, varied foods.
 Do not eat any processed and industrialized foods or artificial beverages.

 - Coffee enemas have an almost immediate effect on pain relief.
 The main difficulty of people is to overcome the feeling of lack of hygiene!
 Coffee enemas can be made at home in the bathroom with great comfort and maximum hygiene.

 - Intermittent fasting is a very effective method of relieving chronic pain.

 - Natural (unsweetened) juices can greatly relieve pain, especially in patients with gastrointestinal diseases.

 - Drinking natural lemon juice (without sugar) mixed in lukewarm water may help relieve intestinal acidity and relieve many chronic pains.

 - Natural grapefruit juice improves liver function and reduces pain.

 - Drinking bentonite clay may reduce severe pain caused by inflammation or acute infections.